joverandout/Web-Based-Hale-Interpreter/README.md

 99
 5
 ```
-The grammar for Hale can be found in `Hale.g4`
+The grammar for Hale can also be found in `Hale.g4`

 ## Running